-LSD (lysergic acid diethylamide) is a hallucinogen that is commonly referred to as “acid”.
-It is manufactured from lysergic acid which is made from a fungus (ergotamine tartrate) that grows on rye and other grains.
-Pure LSD is a white, odorless, and slightly bitter crystalline powder.
-It is very potent- pure LSD the size of a small pill is enough for approximately 3,000 doses.
+It comes from a fungus (ergotamine tartrate) that grows on rye and other grains.
+Pure LSD is a white, odourless, and slightly bitter crystalline powder.
+It is very potent- the size of a small pill, is enough for approximately 3,000 doses.

 Also Known As: